Functional Morphology

 Follow Lara on LinkedIn, twitter and find papers on Google Scholar, or on our site, and learn more about me.

-Sarika has studied bite force via modeling in Pacific sleeper sharks and is expanding her work to include studies of stress in sharks.
+Sarika studied bite force via modeling in Pacific sleeper sharks and is expanded her work to bite force in American monkfish for her thesis.

 See us on YouTube: Behind the Lab Door